janek-b/group-mgmt/README.md

 # _Group Mgmt_

-#### _An enthusiast club management system, 05-12-2017_
+#### _A rock climbing community management system, 05-12-2017_

 ####  By _**Janek Brandt**_

 ## Description

-This project is a web application that allows members of a club to connect with each other and share information about upcoming events.
+This project is a web application that allows members of a community to connect with each other and share information about upcoming events.

 ## Planning